Sh3b0/DevOps/docs/8-container-orchestration.md

   replicaset.apps/app-deployment-69cfdc7ff9   3         3         3       9s
   ```

 ### 3.2.
-Helm Chart
+Writing Helm Charts

 - Install [helm](https://helm.sh/docs/intro/install/) and navigate to `k8s/helm`

-- Create chart files and directories manually or use `helm create app-python` to add some boilerplate.
+- Create chart files and directories manually or use `helm create app-deployment` to add some boilerplate.

 - Copy the previously-created YAMLs to `templates` directory, parametrize them and put default values in `values.yaml`